This is what I learned from loving you: everything that’s beautiful is painful, too.

 You were the one who believed in me.
 Who taught me to ignore other people’s irrelevant opinions and focus on what I truly felt.
-To believe in things like happiness, like new beginnings, like love when you aren’t exactly sure if you can feel that emotion anymore.
+To believe in things like happiness, like new beginnings, like love when you aren’t exactly sure you believe in it anymore.

 With you, I learned that jealousy is obsolete when you fall for someone.
 And fall hard.